There are 5 natural remedies that may help alleviate symptoms of eczema

 Apart from the variety of cannabinoids, there are other molecules are produced by the hemp plant, including terpenes, which create the unique scent depending on the strain of plant, and flavonoids which exhibit significant anti-inflammatory, antifungal effects.

 A 2018 review in the Dermatology Online Journal suggests that topical CBD may help decrease inflammation and reduce the likelihood of flare-ups.

-Although more research is needed, Pureagen® have launched a new CBD repair cream that is clinically proven to repair, restore and soothe skin.
-A Full spectrum CBD skin cream that embrace all the plants natural waxes and fatty acids, this encourages your inflamed skin to repair, restore and calm providing instant relief.
+Although more research is needed, Pureagen® has launched a new CBD repair cream that is clinically proven to repair, restore and soothe skin.
+A Full spectrum CBD skin cream that embrace all the plant’s natural waxes and fatty acids, this encourages your inflamed skin to repair, restore and calm providing instant relief.